 Greater Job Security for Agency Workers

 A major development is the introduction of a right for agency workers to be offered guaranteed hours by the end user of their services.
 This move is designed to tackle uncertainty and one-sided flexibility in agency work.
-The responsibility for offering guaranteed hours will largely fall on the end user but may, in certain cases, be placed on agencies or other relevant bodies through secondary legislation.
+The responsibility for offering guaranteed hours will primarily fall on the end user.
+However, in some cases, it may also be assigned to agencies or other relevant bodies through secondary legislation.

-Agency workers will also gain stronger protections around shift scheduling.
-Both the end user and the agency must provide reasonable notice of shifts, cancellations, and changes.
-Agencies will be required to compensate workers for short-notice cancellations, although they may be able to recover these costs from the hiring company.
+Agency workers will also receive stronger protections surrounding shift scheduling.
+Both the end user and the agency must provide reasonable notice for shifts, cancellations, and any changes.
+Agencies will be required to compensate workers for short-notice cancellations.
+They may, however, recover these costs from the hiring company.

-These provisions will apply to both new and existing contracts, with transitional arrangements in place for pre-existing agreements.
+These provisions will apply to both new and existing contracts.
+Transitional arrangements will also be in place for pre-existing agreements.

 Stronger Protections for Employees in Redundancy Situations

-In a move to improve redundancy protections, the Government has proposed increasing the maximum protective award for failures to conduct collective redundancy consultations from 90 to 180 days.
-This change strengthens employee rights and holds employers to higher standards of compliance in redundancy processes.
+To improve redundancy protections, the Government has proposed to increase the maximum protective award.
+This award for failures in conducting collective redundancy consultations will rise from 90 to 180 days.
+This change strengthens employee rights and holds employers to higher standards in redundancy processes.

-The Government has also committed to further reviewing the collective redundancy framework, including updating the Code of Practice on Dismissal and Re-engagement.
-This will ensure that new protections, such as the right to claim automatic unfair dismissal in ‘fire and rehire’ scenarios, are effectively integrated into employment law.
+Furthermore, the Government is committed to reviewing the collective redundancy framework.
+This includes updating the Code of Practice on Dismissal and Re-engagement.
+New protections, such as the right to claim automatic unfair dismissal in ‘fire and rehire’ scenarios, will be effectively integrated into employment law.

 Reforms to Trade Union and Industrial Relations Law

-3. Simplifying the information that must be provided in industrial action ballots and notices, with further consultation on e-balloting.
+Simplifying the information required in industrial action ballots and notices.
+There will be further consultation on e-balloting.

-4. Extending the validity of a trade union’s mandate for industrial action from six to twelve months, reducing the need for repeated ballots.
+Extending the validity of a trade union’s mandate for industrial action from six to twelve months.
+This reduces the need for repeated ballots.

 Expanding Access to Statutory Sick Pay (SSP)

-Under the proposed changes, all employees will become eligible for statutory sick pay (SSP), as the lower earnings limit will be removed.
+Under the proposed changes, all employees will become eligible for statutory sick pay (SSP).
+The lower earnings limit will be removed.
 However, to balance affordability for businesses, lower earners will receive either 80% of their average weekly earnings or the statutory SSP rate, whichever is lower.
 This ensures that more workers have access to financial support when unwell while maintaining sustainability for employers.

 Regulation of Umbrella Companies

-The Government has also taken steps to regulate the umbrella company market, responding to long-standing concerns about worker exploitation and non-compliance.
+The Government has also taken steps to regulate the umbrella company market.
+This is in response to long-standing concerns about worker exploitation and non-compliance.
 A new legal framework will be introduced to ensure that workers employed through umbrella companies have the same rights and protections as those directly employed by an agency or business.
-Further consultations will be conducted to refine the regulatory approach, focusing on improving transparency and accountability in pay arrangements.
+Further consultations will refine the regulatory approach, focusing on improving transparency and accountability in pay arrangements.

-These amendments mark a significant step towards a fairer and more balanced employment landscape.
-For businesses, these changes introduce new obligations that will require careful review of contracts, redundancy policies, and engagement with agency workers and umbrella companies.
-For employees, they bring stronger protections and greater security in the workplace.
+These amendments signify a vital shift towards a fairer and more balanced employment landscape.
+For businesses, these changes bring new obligations.
+Employers will need to review their contracts, redundancy policies, and engagement with agency workers and umbrella companies carefully.
+For employees, stronger protections and increased job security are welcome developments.

 For more information or to contact our employment law team at Magara Law, call 01869 325 883 or email roy@magaralaw.co.uk.